 How can you avoid getting chickenpox?

 Chickenpox is highly contagious.
-If you have never had chickenpox and haven't been vaccinated either, contact with someone who has it will almost always lead to infection.
+If you've never had chickenpox and haven't been vaccinated either, contact with someone who has it will almost always lead to infection.
 Early vaccination and being careful around those who have chickenpox are the most important precautions you can take.

-Most importantly, people who have chickenpox should avoid contact with anyone who hasn’t had it and with people who have a greater risk of developing more severe symptoms.
+Most importantly, people who have chickenpox should avoid contact with anyone who hasn’t had it and with people who have a greater risk of developing more severe symptoms if they get it.
 This includes, in particular, people with a weakened immune system, newborn babies, and adults who haven't been vaccinated and haven't had chickenpox in the past either.
 The virus can harm unborn children during pregnancy, and can be life-threatening for newborns.
 Generally speaking, though, chickenpox rarely has any serious consequences in children who are otherwise healthy.
 But it can be unpleasant.